RagnarB83/ash-documentation/docs/molcrys.rst

 The Cluster fragment file, Cluster.ygg, can be used directly in a single-point property job (see later).
-If using the ORCA interface, the last orca-input.inp and orca-input.pc files created by **molcrys** can also directly be used to run a single-point electrostatically-embedded property calculation with ORCA (note: not a geometry optimization though) as they contain the QM-coordinates of the central fragment (orca-input.inp) and . the MM coordinates and self-consistent pointcharges (orca-input.pc).
+If using the ORCA interface, the last orca-input.inp and orca-input.pc files created by **molcrys** can also directly be used to run a single-point electrostatically-embedded property calculation with ORCA (note: not a geometry optimization though) as they contain the QM-coordinates of the central fragment (orca-input.inp) and the MM coordinates and self-consistent pointcharges (orca-input.pc).

 #########################################
 MOLCRYS: QM/MM Geometry optimization
 #########################################
-To run a QM/MM geometry optimization, this can be done separately by preparing a regular Ash QM/MM inputfile and read in the Cluster fragment file and the forcefield file, Cluster_forcefield.ff.
+To run a QM/MM geometry optimization, this can be done separately by preparing a regular **ASH** QM/MM inputfile and read in the Cluster fragment file and the forcefield file, Cluster_forcefield.ff.
 It is often more convenient to continue with a QM/MM geometry optimization in the same script, after the **molcrys** function.
 In that case, the code below can simply be appended to the previous script.